pquiring/jfcraft/readme.txt

 I've done other clones of MC using web based interfaces but they all failed.
 This time I wrote it in Java like the original and making much better progress.
-I'm using my JavaForce library to use OpenGL instead of using LWJGL.

 The controls are like the original.
 Plus a few extras for testing: c = toggle flying mode